Leoleojames1/ollama_agent_roll_cage/README.md

 ## About
   **ollama_agent_roll_cage** (OARC) is a local python agent fusing **ollama** llm's with **Coqui-TTS** speech models, **Keras** classifiers, **Llava** vision, **Whisper** recognition, and more to create a unified chatbot agent for local, custom automation.
 This program manages, and automates the creation of **chatbots** through **conversation history**, **model management**, **function calling**, and ultimately defining a **base reality** for your agent to build its world view via an **interaction space** for windows **software**, local files, and callable screenshots giving the user more control over the likely output of the agent through **multimodal** agentic **chain of thought**, and a mixture of exterior software tools.

-  ollama_agent_roll_cage includes the /create command, allowing the user to define a model, and system prompt for a custom modelfile, via text and speech commands.
-This is not the same as the /unsloth fine-tune command tune which requires the unsloth package import, and the correct model training data, which will be added in OARC update 0.3, system prompt modifications are very useful for specific use cases, more advanced options stack modified system prompts with fine tuned models in an agent framework like OARC does 😄.
+  ollama_agent_roll_cage includes the /create command, allowing the user to define a model, and system prompt for a custom modelfile.
+This is not the same as the /unsloth fine-tune command tune which requires the unsloth package import, and the correct model training data, which will be added in OARC update 0.3, system prompt modifications are very useful for specific use cases, more advanced options stack modified system prompts with fine tuned models in an agent framework, with a rag pipeline, like OARC does 😄.
 Ultimately we want to investigate our Agent at every level, and take care wherever possible.
-More functions are coming soon, and as such new models to match, hope you have a good install, join the Ollama community & the OARC community on discord below for more help and join in on OARC community mod pack development,
+More functions are coming soon, and as such new models to match, hope you have a good install, join the Ollama community & the OARC community on discord below for more help and join the OARC community to learn, build, contribute to OARC, Agent Chef, Mod Pack Development and more.

 <img
 src="docs/assets/posters/rollcage.jpg"
   style="display: inline-block; margin: 0 auto; max-width: 50px">

-Its also important to note the non-commerical liscense agreement for meta's llama3, coqui-tts's XTTS model, as well as any other non-commerical use models.
-These models have liscense protection for experimental, and personal use, for non-commerical gain.
+Its also important to note the non-commerical license agreement for meta's llama3, coqui-tts's XTTS model, as well as any other non-commerical use models.
+These models have license protection for experimental, and personal use, for non-commerical gain.
+Each model has its own license with considerations to take, so do your research, and read your licenses.

 ***[MADE WITH META LLAMA3](https://huggingface.co/cognitivecomputations/dolphin-2.9-llama3-8b/blob/main/LICENSE)***